Larnaca – a lively port city in Cyprus

 Larnaca for sport-enthusiasts

-The coastal walkaway that starts from the city center continues past the castle all the way to the airport area (around 3,5 km) and is a scenic route for a run.
+The coastal walkaway, that starts right from the city center, continues past the castle all the way to the airport area (around 3,5 km) and is a scenic route for a run.
 Those interested in longer routes and trail running can continue to the Larnaca Salt Lake and run along the Salt Lake hiking trail, also called Aphrodite Trail, that begins from Artemidos park in the east bank of the lake and continues all the way to the Old Aqueduct.
 The trail is in good condition for running, and if visiting in late autumn or in winter, you can spot flamingos from the trail, and there are some lookout towers also for that purpose.
 Tip for gym-enthusiasts; at least Platinum Sports Larnaca offers one day and one week entrance tickets, and the facilities were modern.

 Larnaca for beach-lovers

 Finikoudes Beach is the one located just next to Larnaca city center.
 It is lined with palm trees and popular and well-serviced for sure, but not the finest beach that you can find from the area.
 It is worth to head a bit further away from the city for a perfect sunbathing day.
 Mackenzie Beach near the airport can be easily reached by just following the coastal walkaway south from Larnaca castle.
 It is a favorite beach for all aviation enthusiasts, as the planes take off and land right next to the beach.
-It’s actually well possible to walk straight from the airport to a beach bar in Mackenzie Beach.

 Further south, small Faros Beach next to Pervolia village is ideal for families, as thanks to a sea barrier, it’s safe for small children to play in the sea.
 North from the city, Larnaca bay is home to long beach area and great number of resorts and hotels.
 CTO Beach has sunbeds and beach bars, but also a bit more secluded sections for those who want to avoid the crowds.